 There’s a list of things you should consider before diving into the glamorous world of becoming a professional poker player.
 The first and the foremost thing before you even consider poker as a profession should be whether you have been playing it long enough to know all the prerequisites of the game.
 Do you even enjoy playing it rather than simply looking at the money you can potentially make.
 It doesn’t remain just a game after this, it becomes something you do for a living and a purpose, so take it seriously.
 And unlike most other jobs you should actually enjoy doing it on a regular basis.

-Here’s a list of pros and cons that you should be aware of before coming to any conclusions.
+Here’s a list of pros and cons that you should be aware of before coming to any conclusions and trying to become a professional poker player.

 Let me state the obvious here- You really don’t need a college degree or diploma of any sorts or even years of training before actually diving straight in the field.
 Heck you don’t even need a school degree.
 There are tons of material online for you to read and understand the game better.
 And there is no alternative to actually playing hands everyday.
 You learn and grow as you play.
 Now don’t get me wrong here, becoming a WSOP champion isn’t a cakewalk and requires immense practice and skills before you even become worthy of competing against the high-ranking players, but the good news is that with enough dedication, willingness to learn, observation skills and experience it isn’t impossible to achieve and you can surely get there.